NLP2RDF/ontologies/README.md

-ontologies
+All ontologies used in NIF 2.0 (NIF-Core + vocabulary modules + helper ontologies )
 ==========
-All ontologies used in NIF 2.0 (NIF-Core + vocabulary modules )

-# Overview
 ## What is NIF and NIF 2.0?
 The NLP Interchange Format (NIF) is an RDF/OWL-based format that aims to achieve interoperability between Natural Language Processing (NLP) tools, language resources and annotations.
-NIF 2.0 is a set of resources which constitute a major, not backward-compatible improvement upon the previous version NIF 1.0.
 NIF consists of specifications, ontologies and software, which are combined under the version identifier "2.0", but in fact are versioned individually.
+NIF 2.0 is a major, not backward-compatible improvement upon the previous version NIF 1.0.

 ## Versioning, License and Persistence
 see TODO